ihasTaco/RosettaPad/README.md

 Setup for RosettaPad takes about 15 minutes from start to finish.
 Once setup you will have all the features you'd expect on a normal DualShock 3 controller but on a DualSense, including the home button and rumble working with a few features thrown in on top like a usable trackpad that works as a precision right analog stick.

-> [!IMPORTANT]
-> The only exception to the above is Pi to PS3 bluetooth connectivity is required to enable some features like motion controls (sixaxis) and wake from standby.
-Thankfully this has mostly been solved and implemented already into RosettaPad!
-But...
-Pi to PS3 over bluetooth has **~1 second latency** and I have not been able to figure out how to lower that yet.
-> Until the latency issue is fixed, bluetooth has been disabled.
-Which means any games that require motion controls, won't work :/

 So, can you use a DualSense on a PS3?
 For the most part, yes!
 It works great with RosettaPad.

 ### What Works Right Now?